-The CSA's mandated training program was reviewed to ensure all employees required to file statements of economic interest were provided ethics training, and that all supervisors, managers, and CEAs were provided sexual harassment prevention training within statutory timelines.
+The CSA's mandated training program was reviewed to ensure all employees required to file statements of economic interest were provided ethics training, that all supervisors, managers, and those serving in Career Executive Assignments (CEA) were provided leadership and development training, and that all employees were provided sexual harassment prevention training within statutory timelines.

-Moreover, the CRU reviewed the CSA's policies and processes concerning nepotism, to ensure they adhered to procedural requirements.
-The review was limited to whether the CSA's policies and processes adhered to procedural requirements.
+Moreover, the CRU reviewed the CSA's policies and processes concerning nepotism.
+The review was limited to whether the CSA's nepotism policies and processes adhered to procedural requirements.